GUIDE Diving in Japan Divers in Japan can explore reefs, caves and even drift ice

 The top diving destinations in Japan

 Okinawa has a number of the best diving spots in Japan.
 Ishigaki's coral reef offers the chance to swim alongside manta rays.
-The nearby Kerama Islands , meanwhile, are a little tougher to access but provide the opportunity to be surrounded by marine life and fascinating marine life.
+The nearby Kerama Islands , meanwhile, are a little tougher to access but provide the opportunity to be surrounded by fascinating marine life.
 At Yonaguni Island you can see hammerhead sharks, along with a large stone structure under the waves.
 For those hoping to explore a wreck, the USS Emmons near Kouri Island provides all you need.
 And don't forget the Blue Cave on the main island.

 Outside of Okinawa, a handful of islands a few hours away from Tokyo have some of the best diving areas anywhere in Japan.
-Reaching them requires flying or taking 24 hour-long ferry ride — but the sights should make up for it.
+Reaching them requires flying or taking a 24 hour-long ferry ride — but the sights should make up for it.
 Miyakejima is gorgeous any time of the year, but divers can see shoals of squid in the spring.
 Chichijima , meanwhile, provides dazzling blue waters that have been relatively untouched by humans.
 If the journey sounds too much trouble, stick to Osezaki Bay near the capital.

 Memorable diving experiences